Variational Positive-incentive Noise: How Noise Benefits Models: Experiments

 \subsection{Performace Analysis}

-Overall, the experiments in this paper can be divided into two classes: (1) training generators with base models; (2) training generators after base models.
+Overall, the experiments in this paper can be divided into two classes: (1) training generators with base models; (2) training generators after base models (i.e., frozen base models).

-For the former case, the experimental results on Fashion-MNIST and CIFAR-10 are reported in Table \ref{table_accuracy_learnable} and the results on Tiny ImageNet are reported in Table \ref{table_accuracy_imagenet}.
+For the former case, the experimental results on Fashion-MNIST and CIFAR-10 are reported in Table \ref{table_accuracy_learnable}, the results on Tiny ImageNet are reported in Table \ref{table_accuracy_tiny_imagenet}, and the performance on ILSVRC2012 is reported in Table \ref{table_accuracy_imagenet}.
 Firstly, the generator can promote the base model in most cases.
-Due to the training of generator, the accuracy increases by over $4\%$ on Tiny ImageNet with $h_{\bm \phi}=$ResNet-34 and $G_{\bm \theta}$=ResNet-18.
+Due to the training of generator, the accuracy increases by over $4\%$ on Tiny ImageNet with $h_{\bm \phi}$=ResNet-34 and $G_{\bm \theta}$=ResNet-18.
 Secondly, compared with the experiments with random Gaussian noise, we confirm that the augmentation by random Gaussian noise is unstable and the VPN generator is much more stable.
 It verifies the effectiveness of the idea of learning Gaussian noise.
 Thirdly, DNN3 is more stable than ResNet-18.
 It may be caused by the fact that deeper networks easily suffer from over-fitting.
 We also suspect that the information of $\pi$-noise may be easier to extract, compared with the visual semantic information, so that ResNet-18 may therefore suffer from over-fitting.
 Fourthly, after training base models and generators, it seems not necessary to generate $\pi$-noise for unseen samples in the test phase.
-It indirectly validates that the component generated by generators are not too intense and does not significantly change the original images.
-It is adequate to name it ``noise''.
+It indirectly validates that the component generated by generators is not too intense and does not significantly change the original images. \textbf{It is adequate to name it as ``noise''}.

-For the latter case, we show the results of training all generators on the trained base models in Table \ref{table_accuracy_fixed}.
+For the latter case that trains generators with frozen base models, we show the results of training all generators on the trained base models in Table \ref{table_accuracy_fixed}.
 Note that when testing a new sample, we sample a noise with the help of the trained $G_{\bm \theta}$ so that it behaves differently from the trained base model.
-Surprisingly, \textit{the accuracy improvement is even more stable compared with Table \ref{table_accuracy_learnable}}.
+Surprisingly, \textbf{the accuracy improvement is even more stable} compared with Table \ref{table_accuracy_learnable}.
 It may be owing to the high sensitivity of training neural networks, especially deep models.
 For example, ResNet-50 suffers from a clear degradation on Tiny ImageNet.
-It also implies that the generator may still have the potential to be further developed.
+It also implies that the generator may still have the potential value to be further developed.